 - a.
 This should take place in a space in the school building which is conducive to a worshipful atmosphere at Coalway Community Infant School, the School Hall is mainly used. - b.
-A clear focus on important issues or concepts such as love, forgiveness, peace etc. - c.
-Materials and approaches which connect with the pupils (heart and mind) - d.
+A clear focus on our values or important issues - c.
+Materials and approaches which connect with the pupils (heart and mind)

+- d.
 Space for reflection giving time to think about the issues raised and enabling time to pray. - e.
-A feeling that this time is somehow special, out of the ordinary. - Plenty of participation... both active and passive, by pupils and adults.
+A feeling that this time is special, out of the ordinary. - 2 Plenty of participation... both active and passive, by pupils and adults.
 This is a time for building up the sense of community and promoting the ethos of the school.
-It is important therefore that staff, as well as pupils, are in attendance. - Wide variety of approaches... dramatic, readings, stories, music, dance, silence, reflections, songs, hymns, prayers, mime, visual images and artefacts that could be used as a focus for worship. - 4 Variety of leaders... including visitors from outside the school, local people from faith and community groups, representatives of charitable activities, school governors, parents... as well as different members of school staff. - 5 Broadly Christian... this does not necessarily mean prayers, hymns, Bible stories have to be used on every occasion but it will be important to include over the course of each term Christian stories, teachings and perspectives and to mark special days and seasons in the Christian calendar.
+It is important therefore that staff, as well as pupils, are in attendance. - Wide variety of approaches... dramatic, readings, stories, music, dance, silence, reflections, songs, hymns, prayers, mime, visual images and artefacts that could be used as a focus for worship. - 4 Variety of leaders... including visitors from outside the school, local people from faith and community groups, representatives of charitable activities, school governors, parents... as well as different members of school staff. - Broadly Christian... this does not necessarily mean prayers, hymns, Bible stories have to be used on every occasion but it will be important to include over the course of each term Christian stories, teachings and perspectives and to mark special days and seasons in the Christian calendar.